jeffmcfadden/oak/README.md

 * :x: Deleting a post using JSON syntax
 * :x: Undeleting a post using `x-www-form-urlencoded` syntax
 * :x: Undeleting a post using JSON syntax
-* :question: Uploading a photo to the Media Endpoint and using the resulting URL when creating a post
+* :white_check_mark: Uploading a photo to the Media Endpoint and using the resulting URL when creating a post
 * :white_check_mark: Querying the Micropub endpoint with `q=config` to retrieve the Media Endpoint and syndication targets if specified
 * :x: Querying the Micropub endpoint with `q=syndicate-to` to retrieve the list of syndication targets
 * :x: Querying the Micropub endpoint for a post's source content without specifying a list of properties